adopted-ember-addons/ember-launch-darkly/README.md

 ### Integration Tests

-Use the test client and `withVariation` helper in component tests to control feature flags as well.
+Use the `setupLaunchDarkly` hook and `withVariation` helper in component tests to control feature flags as well.

 ```js
 import { module, test } from 'qunit';